farnazfotrousi/QoE-Probe-Android/README.md

 * [Installation and Integration instructions](#Installation and Integration instructions)
 * [Alternative integration solution](###Alternative integration solution)

 ## Introduction
-QoE probe was developed by [BTH - Blekinge Tekniska Högskola](http://www.bth.se) during a European project called [FI-STAR](https://www.fi-star.eu).
-The iOS version of the QoE probe has been developed by  [LTFE - University of Ljubljana](http://www.ltfe.org) and is accessible in the [Github](https://github.com/LTFE/QoE-Probe-iOS) as well.

 The QoE Probe Android application is an android mobile application, which is integrated with another application in order to continuously